Author:

 "I know that I don’t need to," she agreed, "but if I ever have to testify, or if I have to do an online meeting with the task force, they could stump me with the simplest question."

-“Fair enough,” he said.
-“I hadn’t considered that.
+"Fair enough," he said.
+"I hadn’t considered that.
 The thing is, I don’t know anything about her.
-You can ask Joseph.
+You can ask Joe.
 He’ll come out day after tomorrow.
 He’s the real expert on all things Caresse.
 In the meantime, I guess you can Google her.
-Then you’ll know what everybody else knows, or thinks they know.”
+Then you’ll know what everybody else knows, or thinks they know."

 Things went pretty well for the rest of the afternoon and into the early evening.
-William proposed that they take a walk, and led Caresse up the road, on the same route that she’d earlier jogged with Reacher.
-William knew all the trees and birds, and he delighted in pointing them out.
+Bill proposed that they take a walk, and led Caresse up the road, on the same route that she’d earlier jogged with Reacher.
+Bill knew all the trees and birds, and he delighted in pointing them out.
 It was honestly quite interesting, and he showed Caresse how the history of the forest was written all around them: evidence of fires, of huge storms, new growth, old growth… He pointed out an old cabin that was completely overgrown and hardly recognizable as a human structure.
 Nature had reclaimed it.
-“My grandfather went to live in that little place when I was a kid, but look at it now: the forest is consuming it; it’s disappearing into the ground.”
+"My grandfather went to live in that little place when I was a kid, but look at it now: the forest is consuming it; it’s disappearing into the ground."

 Every so often Caresse would pick up a baseball-sized rock and sling it at a tree.
 She missed a few, but her aim and the speed of her throwing arm were still pretty impressive.

 Dinner went well, too.
 The food was surprisingly good.
 The lasagna reheated well.
-William talked about the task force.
+Bill talked about the task force.
 He told Caresse the day’s gossip, and filled her in on some of the office relationships that Andy hadn’t picked up on.

 "Why not?"

-“Why not?
-I don’t want to -- that’s why not.”
+"Why not?
+I don’t want to — that’s why not."

 "It’s not a big deal," she said.
 "It’s just out of the question."